 - Avoid heating baby food in glass jars, even with the lid off.
 Make sure all infant food is thoroughly cooked.
 Stir food to distribute the heat evenly.
 Be careful to prevent scalding when warming formula or breast milk.
 The container may feel cooler than the milk really is.
-Always test the milk before feeding the baby. - · Spontaneous boiling-Under certain special circumstances, liquids may start to boil during or shortly after removal from the microwave oven.
-To prevent burns from splashing liquid, we recommend the following: before removing the container from the oven. allow the container to stand in the oven for 30 to 40 seconds after the oven has shut off.
-Do not boil liquids in narrownecked containers such as soft drink bottles, wine flasks and especially narrow-necked coffee cups.
-Even if the container is opened, excessive steam can build up and cause it to burst or overflow. - Don't defrost frozen beverages in narrownecked bottles (especially carbonated beverages).
+Always test the milk before feeding the baby. - Don't defrost frozen beverages in narrownecked bottles (especially carbonated beverages).
 Even if the container is opened, pressure can build up.
 This can cause the container to burst, possibly resulting in injury. - Hot foods and steam can cause burns.
 Be careful when opening any containers of hot food, including popcorn bags, cooking pouches and boxes.
-To prevent possible injury, direct steam away from hands and face. - Do not overcook potatoes.
-They could dehydrate and catch fire, causing damage to your oven. - When cooking pork, follow the directions exactly and always cook the meat to an internal temperature of at least 170°F. This assures that, in the remote possibility that trichina may be present in the meat, it will be killed and meat will be safe to eat.
+To prevent possible injury, direct steam away from hands and face.

+- Do not overcook potatoes.
+They could dehydrate and catch fire, causing damage to your oven. - Cook meat and poultry thoroughly-meat to at least an INTERNAL temperature of 160°F and poultry to at least an INTERNAL temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness.